Page One (Joe Henderson album)

-Page One is the debut album by American jazz tenor saxophonist Joe Henderson, released by Blue Note Records in 1963.
-Besides Henderson, the musicians for the album were trumpeter Kenny Dorham, pianist McCoy Tyner, bassist Butch Warren and drummer Pete La Roca.
-The album's tracks were all written by either Henderson or Dorham, and include two pieces that went on to become jazz standards: "Recorda Me" by Henderson and "Blue Bossa" by Dorham.
-All the musicians but Tyner are credited are on the album's front cover; Tyner is listed simply as "etc.", because he was signed to the rival Impulse!
-Records label.
+Page One is the debut album by American jazz tenor saxophonist Joe Henderson, recorded and released by Blue Note Records in 1963.
+Henderson is featured in a group with trumpeter Kenny Dorham, pianist McCoy Tyner, bassist Butch Warren and drummer Pete La Roca.
+The pieces on the album were written by either Henderson or Dorham, and include two pieces that went on to become jazz standards: Henderson’s "Recorda Me" and Dorham’s "Blue Bossa".
+All of the musicians are listed on the album's front cover with the exception of Tyner, who is credited as "ETC." due to his being signed to rival Impulse!
+Records.

 Reception

 AllMusic describes the album as a "particularly strong and historic effort".
 According to All About Jazz, Page One is still one of Henderson's "most critically acclaimed albums".
 PopMatters, by contrast, prefers later works, indicating in one review that Page One "has the careful feel of a leader’s first session".
 The album was identified by Scott Yanow in his Allmusic essay "Hard Bop" as one of the 17 Essential Hard Bop Recordings.

 The album was released on CD in 1988 by Blue Note and has been in print consistently since then.